mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 ---
 title: "Why does an extraeous build step make my Zig app 10x faster?"
-date: 2024-03-09T08:15:20-05:00
+date: 2024-03-16T00:00:00-05:00
 tags:
   - zig
   - ethereum
+  - bash
 ---

-For the past few months, I've had a curiousity about two new technologies: the Zig programming language and the Ethereum cryptocurrency.
+For the past few months, I've been curious about two technologies: the Zig programming language and the Ethereum cryptocurrency.
 To learn more about both, I've been using Zig to write a bytecode interpreter for the Ethereum Virtual Machine.

 Zig is a great language for performance optimization, as it gives you fine-grained control over memory and control flow.
 To motivate myself, I've been benchmarking my Ethereum implementation against the official Go implementation.

 TODO: Show benchmarks

 Recently, I made what I thought was a simple refactoring to my benchmarking script, and my app's performance tanked.
-Through trial and error, I narrowed the change down to the difference between these two commands:
+I identified the relevant change as the difference between these two commands:

 ```bash
 $ echo '60016000526001601ff3' | xxd -r -p | zig build run -Doptimize=ReleaseFast